New Car – My Experience & Buying Tips

 The Purchase Process:

 I was SUPER tenacious when I purchased our van.
 I totally played the game and outlasted their attempts to squeeze me.
 I even did the “walk away” game which really changed the tone of the negotiations.

-Before I went into the arena with the sales person I had a TON of info on hand, including some great offers from dealers on http://www.carwoo.com/ (basically you put the model, colors, features, etc. into their system and local dealers make you offers).
+Before I went into the arena with the sales person I had a TON of info on hand, including some great offers from dealers on www.carwoo.com (now owned by Trucar).
 I was able to use these dealer’s offers, plus all the price research I did at places like Costco, Truecar.com, Edmunds.com, KBB.com, and others as a baseline for negotiations.

 I’m not a super negotiator, so I needed to get some basic skills ready before heading into the dealer.
 This video helped a lot (and is a fun watch):